7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 ```

+The final email:
 ![](congrats.png)

-And Surpassing SuitGuy, which I remember from when I first started.
+And Surpassing SuitGuy, which I remember from when I first started - not to dunk on Suitguy, just to note how 50 top has been for the over the last year.
 ![](suppacingsuitguy.png)

-## References - dont add just read and script a references section

-READ FIRST
+## References

 https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/diamond-ticket
 https://www.thehacker.recipes/ad/movement/kerberos/forged-tickets/diamond